shreenidhi-B/ros-training/tasks/alica/README.md

 1. Let's teleport turtles to the big room on the right.
 For that:
 - Look into the plan where robots are teleported.
 - Try to access behaviours' blackboards (on ui it is small tables near icons of behaviours) and see what you can do
+- After changes made.
+Export alica workspace and replace the current one with updated one.

 2. Let's change the constraint so that robots make a formation in this room also:
 - Look into the plan where you think formation is decided.